Sambo9/CinemaDatabase/README.md

 # Getting Started

 Welcome to the CinemaDatabase web app !
+This AngularJS app use gulp and angularfire.

 ## Installation